New Orleans: Removal of 3rd Confederate-era monument begins

 The removal process has been anything but easy.

 The City Council voted 6-1 in 2015 to remove the monuments after a succession of contentious public meetings where impassioned monument supporters and opponents heckled each other.
 Contractors involved in the removal process have been threatened, and the work stalled for months as monument supporters looked in vain to the courts for help.
-Workers removing the memorials have generally worn bulletproof vests, helmets and face coverings to shield their identities.
+Workers removing the first two memorials generally wore bulletproof vests, helmets and face coverings to shield their identities as the work took place well after midnight to minimize attention.

+The Beauregard removal appeared slightly more low-key, starting in the evening after sunset.
+Local media showed images of monument supporters waving Confederate battle flags while those supporting their removal stood nearby but reported the situation was largely peaceful.
+Across a bayou from where the monument stands, some observers sat in lawn chairs to watch the proceedigns, the media reported.

 But for many in this majority black city, the monuments pay honor to a history of slavery and segregation, and they want them down.
 When the statue of Confederate President Jefferson Davis was finally lifted from its pedestal, a cheer erupted from dozens of demonstrators who’d waited for hours to see the city fulfill its promise.